kokland/weatherinformation-cli/readme.md

 # Weatherinformation-cli
+...

-a simple CLI used to check the current weather at your location based on IP Geolocation
+a simple CLI used to check the current weather at your location based on IP Geolocation...

 ## Usage: